Use Expensing or Bonus Depreciation to Write Off Assets in First Year

 You May Be Able to Expense Entire Cost of Assets

 Ideally, you make the expensing election on your original tax return for the period, on Form 4562, Depreciation and Amortization.
-However, if you don't claim it on a return filed before the due date, you can change your mind later by filing an amended tax return after the due date.
+However, if you don't claim it on a return filed before the due date, for tax years beginning in 2003 through 2013, you can change your mind later by filing an amended tax return after the due date.